isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-uri-transf/c-prependurii.md

 ---
 description: Similar to the AppendURI transformation, the PrependURI transformation affects the internal field used by the data workbench server to construct the URI dimension.
-seo-description: Similar to the AppendURI transformation, the PrependURI transformation affects the internal field used by the data workbench server to construct the URI dimension.
-seo-title: PrependURI
 solution: Analytics
 title: PrependURI
 topic: Data workbench